What Licensed Painting Contractor Means in North Carolina

 Red Flags Before Anyone Picks Up a Brush

-- No NCLBGC number on the estimate.
-Real contractors print it on every document.
-Missing means unregistered.
+- No NCLBGC number on a large-project estimate.
+Real contractors print it on every document for jobs that require it.
+Missing on a $44,000-plus bid means unlicensed.

 - Door-to-door cold approach with "we have leftover paint from a job down the street."
 Classic scam pattern in the Blue Ridge Mountains spring.